ARTICLES

 A fun-filled store with a focus on entertainment

-There are various features that make you feel like you're in a "sweets laboratory"
+There are various features that make it seem like a "sweets laboratory"

 Anyone can enjoy the "Sweets Happy Machine."
-Insert a coin, turn the handle and...
+Insert a coin and turn the handle...

 The ball passes through the gears...

-Stay tuned to see what comes out in the end
+Look forward to what comes out at the end

-A capsule machine that you can enjoy for 500 yen per turn.
+A capsule machine that can be enjoyed for 500 yen per play.
 It looks cute like a trunk.

 You can actually see the manufacturing process